ENSE-496-Winter2018/timsbits/README.md

 #Setup

 YOu must use one of the 3 possible appsettings.json files found in ./eideas/eideas and customize it to your SQL Server setup.
 Following this name is "appsettings.json".

+You must populate the sql database with a insertion of at least 1 Division and Unit.
+Ideally we change this later to grab a seeded JSON file:

+SET XACT_ABORT ON;
+BEGIN TRANSACTION
+	INSERT INTO Divisions (DivisionName, CreatedDate)
+	VALUES (
+		'Finance',
+		GETDATE()
+	)

+	INSERT INTO Units (UnitName, CreatedDate, DivisionId)
+	VALUES (
+		'Payroll',
+		GETDATE(),
+		( SELECT DivisionId FROM Divisions WHERE DivisionId = SCOPE_IDENTITY() )
+	)

+	select * from Divisions
+	select * from Units
+COMMIT